smashingboxes/cardboard-admin-archive/README.md

 ### IO Error
 There is a known conflict with gem `meta_request`.
 Please remove this gem until this issue has been resolved: https://github.com/dejan/rails_panel/issues/51

+## Gems used
+Cardboard is build on the shoulders of giants [InheritedResources](https://github.com/josevalim/inherited_resources) | Inherited Resources speeds up development by making your controllers inherit all restful actions so you just have to focus on what is important.
+[Simple Form](https://github.com/plataformatec/simple_form) | Forms made easy!
+It's tied to a simple DSL, with no opinion on markup.
+[Kaminari](https://github.com/amatsuda/kaminari) | A Scope & Engine based, clean, powerful, customizable and sophisticated paginator
+[Ransack](https://github.com/ernie/ransack) | Object-based searching and filtering

 ## License
 This project rocks and uses MIT-LICENSE.